 The church was erected on a hill as a towerless, single-nave structure with a narrower, four-sided chancel on the eastern side and a sacristy attached to it from the north.
 The whole building received thick walls and only a few small windows with high and very narrow jambs.
 The walls were so thick that no buttresses were used, despite the fact that cross-rib vaults were placed in the chancel and sacristy.
 The interior of the nave was covered with a flat, wooden ceiling.
 The church was surrounded by a stone wall with a gate on the south side.

 The interior of the church in the Middle Ages was covered with colorful polychromes.
 First, in the first quarter of the 14th century, half-figures of prophets in round medallions were created on the inner surface of the chancel arch, then at the end of the 14th century and at the beginning of the 15th century, the Christological cycle was placed on the walls of the chancel.
 The interior of the nave was decorated with, inter alia, scenes from the life of St. Bartholomew, St. Ladislaus and St. George, while in the north-eastern corner at the beginning of the 16th century scenes depicting the Madonna and the Archangel Michael weighing souls were placed.

-The building is a towerless, single-nave temple with a separate chancel, thick walls and only a few small windows.
-It is surrounded by a stone wall with a gate.
-On the walls of the nave and on the vault of the presbytery there are precious gothic frescoes from the period from about 1370 to about 1500.
+The church is one of the best-preserved early Gothic village churches with defensive features in Slovakia.
+On the walls of its nave and on the vault of the presbytery there are valuable gothic frescoes from the period from around 1370 to around 1500.
 The nave is covered with a wooden, painted ceiling from the beginning of the 16th century.
-Valuable equipment is completed by a stone, gothic baptismal font from the end of the 14th century.
+The valuable equipment is complemented by a stone, Gothic baptismal font from the end of the 14th century.

 Website apsida.sk, Čerín.